HCL-271/Dimitrii.github.io/english/index.md

 * ### Junior Python developer
    * August 2021 ‑ August 2023, Part‑time
    * #### PrintBox (Self-worker)
+   *
+Maintained server up-time at 97%, which was the best result among departments.

+Reduced the number of failures during peak load by 1.7 times.

+Implemented functionality for loading scans and printing them.

 Keeping campus printers, alerting mechanisms, and server operations up and running.